Digital video, 17.45 minutes duration. 2015.

-Oblomov’s Dream is a moving image work, loosely adapted from the 1849 novel Oblomov by Ivan Goncharev.
+Oblomov’s Dream is loosely adapted from the 1849 novel Oblomov by Ivan Goncharev.
 In the original novel, Oblomov is a young nobleman who is incapable of making decisions or undertaking any action, an indolence that causes him to lose everything he holds dear.

 In this reworking of the original text, collaged with multiple other sources into a narration for video, Oblomov is elevated from being the ultimate ‘superfluous man’ to the position of an anti-hero.
 His refusal to perform any social function and to produce anything of use is reinterpreted as a radical political action, a strategic and necessary withdrawal from the world.
 His inaction is the end result of an exhaustion brought on by the labours of self-production online and offline.